airyhq/airy/docs/docs/getting-started/installation/gcp.md

 Run Airy Core on GCP with one command.
 </TLDR>

-The goal of this document is to provide an overview of how to run Airy Core on AWS cloud platform, using the [GCP Kubernetes Engine](https://cloud.google.com/kubernetes-engine).
+The goal of this document is to provide an overview of how to run Airy Core on Google Cloud Platform, using the [GCP Kubernetes Engine](https://cloud.google.com/kubernetes-engine).

 ## Configure